 Whenever possible, place links at the ends of sentences and lines so the reader does not click away before finishing the sentence and can find the link again easily.
-Do not write, "Please go to ourwebsite.com to read the form."
-Instead, write "To read the form, go to ourwebsite.com."
+Do not write, "Please visit ourwebsite.com to read the form."
+Instead, write "To read the form, visit ourwebsite.com."

 Use underlines and blue font to denote live links.
 Remove "www" from the hyperlink.
 Spell "web" with lowercase, unless it starts a sentence.
 Use meaningful link text so your readers will know they are in the right place when they get there.
-Instead of "Click here," write "Go to Provider search."
+Instead of "Click here," write "Visit Provider search."
 This is also helpful for readers who use assistive technology like screen readers.